sosophia10/Global-Terrorism-Data-Visualization-and-Analysis/README.md

   python app.py
   ```

-5. Open your web browser and navigate to your local port:
+5. Open your web browser and navigate to a local host, such as:

- It should look like
   ```
   http://127.0.0.1:5000
   ```